Skip to main content

 Issue

-The Colonoscopy Clinical Care Standard relates to the care of adult patients undergoing colonoscopy for screening, diagnosis, surveillance, and/or treatment.
-It covers the period from when a patient is referred for consideration of colonoscopy through to the planning of follow-up after the procedure.
-The Colonoscopy Clinical Care Standard is relevant to the care provided in primary and acute healthcare settings including general practice, day procedure services, private hospitals and public healthcare services.
-All patients undergoing a colonoscopy should be offered the care set out in each of the nine quality statements of the Colonoscopy Clinical Care Standard.
+The Colonoscopy Clinical Care Standard relates to the care of adult patients undergoing colonoscopy for screening, diagnosis, treatment or surveillance.
+It covers the period from when a patient is referred for consideration of colonoscopy through to discharge, including planning for follow-up care.
+It is relevant to the care provided in primary and acute healthcare settings including general practice, private hospitals, public hospitals and day procedure services.
+All patients undergoing a colonoscopy should be offered the care set out in the Colonoscopy Clinical Care Standard.

 Action 1.23 define the scope of clinical practice for clinicians, monitor clinician’s practices and review scope of clinical practice periodically